Wells and Borings

-Test your well for arsenic at least once so you know how much arsenic is in your drinking water and you can make an informed decision about whether to take further action.
+Test your well for arsenic at least one time beyond the initial well water test when the well is first constructed.
+Testing will ensure you know how much arsenic is in your drinking water so you can make an informed decision about whether to take further action.

 The maximum level of arsenic the U.S. Environmental Protection Agency (EPA) allows in community water systems is 10 micrograms per liter (µg/L*).
 However, consuming water with arsenic at levels lower than the EPA standard over many years can still increase your risk of cancer.
 As a result, the EPA has set a goal of 0 µg/L of arsenic in drinking water.

 *1 µg/L is the same as 1 part per billion (ppb).

 Consuming water with even low levels of arsenic over a long time is associated with diabetes and increased risk of cancers of the bladder, lungs, liver, and other organs.
 Arsenic can also contribute to cardiovascular and respiratory disease; reduced intelligence in children; and skin problems such as lesions, discoloration, and the development of corns.
 Health impacts of arsenic may take many years to develop.

 Test your well water

 Minnesota Department of Health (MDH) recommends you use an accredited laboratory to test your water.
 Contact an accredited laboratory to get sample containers and instructions, or ask your county environmental or public health services if they provide well testing services.